influxdata/docs.influxdata.com-ARCHIVE/content/enterprise_influxdb/v1.7/administration/upgrading.md

 ### Step 3: Update the meta node configuration file

+Migrate any custom settings from your previous meta node configuration file.

-To enable HTTPS, you must update the meta node configuration file (`influxdb-meta.conf`).
-For information, see [Enable HTTPS within the configuration file for each Meta Node](/enterprise_influxdb/v1.7/guides/https_setup/#step-3-enable-https-within-the-configuration-file-for-each-meta-node).
+To enable HTTPS, see [Enable HTTPS within the configuration file for each Meta Node](/enterprise_influxdb/v1.7/guides/https_setup/#step-3-enable-https-within-the-configuration-file-for-each-meta-node).

 ### Step 4: Restart the `influxdb-meta` service